aditioak/SupplyChainModel_EatonPratibha/README.md

 Product chosen: Power Inverters

-Refer to ppt and Excel file for solution
+Refer to ppt and Excel file for solution (Click "View Raw" on each to download)